JB Pritzker, Governor, State of Illinois

 A. If you have forgotten your password, you can easily reset it by clicking on the “Forgot Password” link on the Log In screen.
 You will be asked for your User ID, which is the e-mail address you used when you set up your Student Profile, and then you will be prompted to answer your challenge question .
 After correctly answering the question, you will be prompted to reset your password.

 To reset your challenge question and answer, navigate to the Log In screen and select “Forgot Password” and then “Reset Question and Answer.”
 An e-mail will be sent to the e-mail address you used when you created your Student Profile with instructions on how to reset your challenge question and answer.
 Click on the URL in the e-mail and you will be able to set a new challenge question and answer.
+In the case that you can’t remember your username or password, you can log in with other information.
+For this you will need your 9-digit ISAC ID and your Date of Birth.

-For additional assistance, you may contact ISAC Student Services at 1-800-899-4722 or isac.studentservices@illinois.gov.
+For additional assistance, you may contact ISAC Student Services at 1-800-899-4722 or [email protected].

-A. No. ISAC does not notify students who complete the Alternative Application about their EFC or their eligibility for MAP.
+A. No. ISAC does not notify students who complete the Alternative Application about their SAI or their eligibility for MAP.
 The only notification that a student will receive from ISAC after submitting the application will be confirmation that it was submitted successfully and has been received by ISAC.
-Information about the student’s EFC is provided to the colleges that were selected as school choices on the application, and colleges will use that information to provide a notification to the student regarding their eligibility for MAP when they begin sending out financial aid award notifications.
+Information about the student’s SAI is provided to the colleges that were selected as school choices on the application, and colleges will use that information to provide a notification to the student regarding their eligibility for MAP when they begin sending out financial aid award notifications.
 Questions about eligibility and award amounts should be directed to the financial aid office at the college that you plan to attend.

 Q. Where can I find my ISAC ID Number?